google/flatbuffers/docs/source/Schemas.md

 Unions share a lot of properties with enums, but instead of new names for constants, you use names of tables.
-You can then declare a union field, which can hold a reference to any of those types, and additionally a hidden field with the suffix `_type` is generated that holds the corresponding enum value, allowing you to know which type to cast to at runtime.
+You can then declare a union field, which can hold a reference to any of those types, and additionally a field with the suffix `_type` is generated that holds the corresponding enum value, allowing you to know which type to cast to at runtime.

+It's possible to give an alias name to a type union.
+This way a type can even be used to mean different things depending on the name used:

+    table PointPosition { x:uint; y:uint; }
+    table MarkerPosition {}
+    union Position {
+      Start:MarkerPosition,
+      Point:PointPosition,
+      Finish:MarkerPosition
+    }

+Unions contain a special `NONE` marker to denote that no value is stored so that name cannot be used as an alias.

 Unions are a good way to be able to send multiple message types as a FlatBuffer.
 Note that because a union field is really two fields, it must always be